-All calculations are based on an analysis of the physical features of the properties under study and of the information gathered in the market, which are treated adequately for use in the determination of the property value.
+All calculations are based on the analysis of the physical features of the property under study and of the information gathered in the market, which are treated adequately for use in the determination of the property value.

 For the evaluations, 10-year cash flows were prepared, and inflation that might occur in that period was not taken into account.
-The average discount rate applied to cash flows was 11.03 while the average capitalization rate adopted in the 10th year of the cash flow was 7.926%.
+The average discount rate applied to the cash flow was 11.03% and the average capitalization rate adopted in the 10^{th} year of the cash flow was 7.92%.

-As at March 31, 2010, projections on the expected recovery of intangible assets through operations do not indicate the need for an allowance for impairment losses.
+As at June 30, 2010, projections on the expected recovery of intangible assets through operations do not indicate the need for an allowance for impairment losses.

 2.20.
-Impairment of tangible and intangible assets excluding goodwill
+Impairment of tangible and intangible assets, except for goodwill

 Items in property, plant and equipment, intangible assets, and other noncurrent assets are evaluated annually to identify evidence of unrecoverable losses or whenever significant events or changes in circumstances indicate that the book value may not be recoverable.
 In the event of a loss resulting from situations where the book value of an asset exceeds its recoverable value, which is defined as the value in use of the asset based on the discounted cash flow method, an impairment loss is recognized in the income statement.

-As at March 31, 2010, there were no indications that property, plant and equipment and intangible assets are not recoverable.
+As of June 30, 2010, there were no indications that intangible assets would not be recovered.